Quantum Adversary (Upper) Bound: A Nonconstructive Upper Bound on Query Complexity

 \section{A Nonconstructive Upper Bound on Query Complexity}

-Our theorem for creating a nonconstructive upper bound on query complexity relies on the tightness of the general adversary bound with respect to query complexity, and the properties of the general adversary bound under composition.
-The actual definition of the general adversary bound is not necessary for our purposes, but can be found in \cite{Hoyer2008}.
+Our procedure for creating a nonconstructive upper bound on query complexity relies on the fact that the general adversary bound behaves well under composition and is a tight lower bound on quantum query complexity.
+The standard definition of the general adversary bound is not necessary for our purposes, but can be found in \cite{Hoyer2008}, and an alternate definition appears in \app{comp}.